 - Vacuum curtains and/or wipe down blinds

-- Clean grout and seals, including shower door tracks
+- Clean grout and seals, including shower-door tracks

-- Clean faucets, door and cupboard handles, and toilet roll holders
+- Clean faucets, handles, and toilet-roll holders

-- Clean plugholes and pipes
+- Clean drains and pipes

 - Wipe down furniture and shelves